 \section{Spurious Fixed Points}

-Section~\ref{misleading_attractors} confirms the existence of spurious fixed points, which mislead and trap HRM from exploring more of the latent space.
+\cref{misleading_attractors} confirms the existence of spurious fixed points which mislead or trap HRM from exploring more of the latent space.
 In this section, we attempt to characterize the nature of spurious fixed points more concretely.